 - the speed of the run: up to 50 km/h (short distances)

 - the speed in water: up to 8 km/h

 - the thickness of the skin is 4 cm, it is 25 % of the body weight

 - the small hippo weighs 25-45 kg after the birth and is approximately 125 cm long

-Males of the common hippo grow all along their lifetime; females reach the maximum size at the age of 25 years old.
+Males of the common hippo grow through their lifetime; females reach the maximum size at the age of 25 years old.